 The New Balance FuelCell Rebel v4 and On Cloudmonster 2 are both daily trainers, but each appeal to different tastes.
 The Rebel v4 offers a lighter, firmer, and closer to the ground experience.
 In contrast, the Cloudmonster 2 provides more substantial cushioning, making it a better choice if you prioritize protection on slower runs.

 The On Cloudmonster 2 is on the heavier side, which impacts its overall efficiency, particularly for speed-focused runs.
-This extra weight makes it feel less agile than lightweight trainers like the adidas Adizero Evo SL.
+This extra weight makes it feel less agile compared to lightweight trainers like the adidas Adizero Evo SL.
 It does not feel overly cumbersome, but those looking for a featherlight experience will find it sluggish.

-Runners familiar with the original On Cloudmonster will notice a subtle change in the second iteration: the outsole redesign.
+Runners familiar with the original Cloudmonster will notice a subtle change in the second iteration: the outsole redesign.
 The previous version had a small cutout exposing the nylon Speedboard, which had an annoying tendency to trap rocks and debris.
 This cutout has now been filled, making the shoe more practical.

 The forefoot is noticeably less cushioned than the heel, providing a less forgiving underfoot feel.
 Runners who prefer a plush forefoot experience will find it a bit harsh.